dewert99/creusot-experiments/prusti_to_creusot.md

 fn put<K, V>(map: Map<K, V>, key: K, val: V) -> Map<K, V>;
 ```
  * It may be useful to have a default "home signature", possibly:
-   * All parameters with lifetimes (or type parameters from an impl block including `Self`) in the type must have there home in the current time slice
+   * All arguments with lifetimes in the type must have there home in the current time slice
+   * In trait definitions, all arguments with type involving `Self` or a trait type parameter also must have there home in the current time slice
+     * In case we want to instantiate them with a mutable references
    * Other parameters don't care
    * The return value must have it's home come an argument with at least one matching type/lifetime parameter
      * If the return type is completely concrete it's home must be {}